 Creating more visibility of employment pathways for 16-18 year olds by providing aspirational work placements and employer insights.
 So far, the programme has supported more than 6,600 students and delivered over 17,500 employer encounters.

 Covid-19 has made life even harder for London’s young people, particularly those from low income and Black, Asian and Minority Ethnic backgrounds.
 They have missed out on schooling, crucial careers advice and face an uncertain future.
-Many have said that they feel “scared” and “overwhelmed” by the prospect of starting a career at this time.
-The disadvantage gap is widening at a horrifying rate.
+As the Mayor’s Fund for London, we know we have a duty to help.

-Scroll down to read more about our work.
+Scroll down to read more about our work in increasing visibility of career pathways for young people.
 If you would like to get involved with any of our initiatives, please do get in touch.

 Spotlight on: the creative sector